Shannon Ratigan - Character Actor & Musician

 to a few other shows later on.
 I wish they had video cameras in the clubs back then, but they didn't.
 They probably

 would have charged for it anyway.
-Here's the audio mp3 of my silent stand up set.
+Below the sticker is an audio mp3 of my silent stand up set from that night.

 It is important to get good acting training and/or coaching, but improv, and stand up rounds out your skills.